Is LinkedIn a bit of a mystery to you?

 Upload your profile photo: This should be a current professional-looking headshot.
 Look happy, but not goofy happy.
 Crop your photo so it’s a perfect square, and center your face because LinkedIn will crop it into a circle.
 Please don’t use a photo of your cat.
 (I can’t tell you how often I’ve seen that.)
 Cute, yes.
 Professional, no.

 Add a background image: You can add a background image to support your brand, or just add some flair.
-My background image is a Northwest looking photo I got for free on Canva.com.
+An easy place to create one is on Canva.com.

 Update the headline: Try not to use the default or just your job title if possible.
 Create a headline that speaks to your audience so they can relate to what you do.
 Mine says “Builds custom web solutions to support your goals, grow your business, and increase your productivity.”